xiewu/teleport/rfd/0194-selinux-policy.md

 The policy source will be embedded in future Teleport agent binaries.

 A `selinux` subcommand will be added to Teleport agent binaries to allow users to install and configure the SELinux policy.
-This subcommand will will use the Teleport agent configuration file to determine how to configure some of the tunable SELinux policy contexts, such as port numbers, file paths, and booleans using the `semanage` tool.
+This subcommand will use the Teleport agent configuration file to determine how to configure some of the tunable SELinux policy contexts, such as port numbers, file paths, and booleans using the `semanage` tool.

 The policy will allow the Teleport agent processes with the `selinux` subcommand only to create or update its SELinux policy.
 This will be enforced by